TangoAgency/avatar-view/README.md

 [![Build Status](https://travis-ci.org/TangoAgency/avatar-view.svg?branch=master)](https://travis-ci.org/TangoAgency/avatar-view)

 Avatar View library was implemented based on Matt Precious's [Don’t Fear the Canvas][Matt Precious's Lecture] lecture.
-I decided to create this library in order to achieve an ImageView which can smoothly display user's profile image or his username/name initial letter (in case when image was not provided).
+I decided to create this library in order to achieve an ImageView which can smoothly display user's profile image or his username/name initial letter (in the case when the image was not provided).

 Please take a look at the examples below: